Cypress Assertions – Complete Guide with Examples

 // assertion to validate a stub has not been called

-So after discussing all the assertions in detail for cypress the conclusion is that with the help of a rich and resourceful library provided by Cypress, we can validate, check and identify issues on web applications using automation conveniently and with speed.
-It can be implemented quickly and execution of this automation is fairly simple, any person with limited knowledge can perform execution and fetch the results using reports.
-With Assertions we can guarantee the validation of each and every object which is present on the application.
+So, after discussing all the assertions in detail for Cypress, the conclusion is that with the help of a rich and resourceful library provided by Cypress, we can validate, check, and identify issues on web applications using automation conveniently and with speed.
+It can be implemented quickly, and the execution of this automation is fairly simple; any person with limited knowledge can perform the execution and fetch the results using reports.
+With assertions, we can guarantee the validation of each and every object that is present in the application.